 We take a look at Esports, and specifically FIFA as an Esport, and its future prospects.

 If you have not heard of esports by now, then where have you been?
-It is a market which is booming.
+It is a market that is booming.
 For those of you who don’t know, esports is loosely defined as competitive gaming of any kind.
-There are a variety of games which are considered esports when they are played competitively, from League of Legends and Dota 2, to NBA 2k17 and FIFA 17, the best esports athletes can earn millions of dollars per year from competing at the top level.
+Yes, that does exist now!
+Who would have thought Call of Duty fanboys could actually earn money from their handling of a Warzone Grau gun?
+At this point, I can imagine a lot of you are screaming at your parents for not allowing you to play COD sixteen hours a day.
+There are a variety of games which are considered esports when they are played competitively, from League of Legends which many people use LoL accounts to enjoy and Dota 2, to NBA 2k17 and FIFA 17, the best esports athletes can earn millions of dollars per year from competing at the top level.

 It is expected that the earnings of these esports athletes will continue to rise thanks to two reasons: the first being big business and company investments.
 Because of the huge numbers of live and online esports audiences, big companies are paying to be able to sponsor the biggest esports events.
 South Korean tech giants Samsung are one of the main sponsors of esports in Asia – the esports market in Asia is the biggest in the world but the European and American markets are closing fast.
 The second reason is the continually rising popularity of esports.
 The number of people watching and competing in esports events is increasing year after year.
 The knock on effect to this popularity is the increased publicity that esports will receive from sponsors and advertisers alike, thus creating an incredible environment for growth – hence why businesses from around the world are investing heavily in the industry.
 Currently, League of Legends, Dota 2 and CS: GO are the most popular esports, but other games are catching up and thanks to real footballs continued relationship with esports, the FIFA franchise is catching up rapidly.